Answers to Common Questions

 Assistive technology is any device that makes living, working, or otherwise thriving in life easier for someone who is Deaf/HoH and/or disabled.
 It can be a piece of software or equipment, or even something as simple as the right pair of headphones.
 We work to match you with the right assistive technology through demonstrations, training, and equipment loans.

 What should I do if I have a question about technology I already own?

 Stop by the NDHHS office and chat with our Communication Technology Specialist, or feel free to email firstname.lastname@example.org .
 The Tech Specialist can also be reached by phone at (603) 224-1850;290, or by video phone at (207) 800-9696 .
 We can answer any questions you have and try to solve any technical issues!

 What should I do if I am interested in new technology?

 Come by our office and check out our Demo Station!
 We have a variety of phones, home safety equipment, personal amplifiers, and other kinds of technology for you to learn about and try for yourself.
 We can loan out most of our equipment for up to thirty days so you can try it in your own home and determine if it is a good fit for you!

-If you are unable to come to our office, contact Jules Good to schedule a video consultation or in-home equipment demo.
+If you are unable to come to our office, contact our Technology Specialist to schedule a video consultation or in-home equipment demo.

 Reach out to us today, we will be happy to help!